irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 ### General LMG updates
 * Breakpoints and time to kill were kept the same, except for M60 that now has highest damage per shot but extremely slow rate of fire, allowing for new breakpoints with certain skill combos.
 * Accuracy and recoil are extremely poor, but bipoding can help significantly since you get extra accuracy when bipoded compared to vanilla PD2.
-* LMG's that can use bipods have generaly more total ammo to allow for better defesnive gameplay.
+* All LMG's can now pierce through multiple enemies by default to allow for better crowd clearing.
+Note that if bullet is stopped by enemy's body armor, it does not continue traveling through them.
+* All LMG's can now use optics that assault rifles can normally use, allowing for ads both while mounted and not mounted on a bipod.

 ### New damage drop off introduced
 * 80% damage for the first 1.5 meters